All time references are in CEST

 d.
 Future – post pandemic preparedness – what can we do to prepare for the next emergency that surveys will need to respond to?

-The session will finish with an opportunity for audience interaction - sharing experiences and insights of these post pandemic challenges and discussion of potential solutions and ways forward.
+The session will include an opportunity after each paper for audience interaction - sharing experiences and insights of these post pandemic challenges and discussion of potential solutions and ways forward.

 Keywords: survey practice, pandemic, field interviewing